Tenancy At Will Florida

 Tenant Rights and Landlord Obligations

 In a Florida tenancy at will, tenants still have rights protected under Florida law, such as the right to habitable premises.
-Landlords also have responsibilities like maintaining the property, making necessary repairs, and complying with local health and safety codes.
+Landlords also have responsibilities, such as maintaining the property, making necessary repairs, and complying with local health and safety codes.

 Ending a Tenancy at Will in Florida